mikesligo/.vim/README.md

 * YouCompletMe requires Vim 7.3.584 with python2 support and requires some compilation tools/dev tools.
 See [the github](https://github.com/Valloric/YouCompleteMe) for info.
 * Tern for Vim requires node.js and npm installed
+* Powerline requires Python 3.3 or Python 2.7 to work

 Installation
 ------------